Self-Awareness Coaching: The Business Growth Advantage You’re Missing

 Once you know your patterns, we change the narrative.
 Instead of “I’m bad at sales,” we shift to “I have a habit of devaluing my time when I feel pressured.”
 That is a fixable habit, not a permanent personality flaw.

-The ROI of Knowing Yourself
+The business ROI of self-awareness coaching

 You might be thinking, “Lisa, this sounds great, but does it make me money?”